 Self-control isn’t just one thing – there are many different types of control that fall under the self-control umbrella, and toddlers aren’t always ready to tackle them all at once.
 Luckily, working on one type of self-control can be helpful in quietly starting to develop other types, even if it’s not obvious that they’re making progress at first.
 Types of self-control include:

 - Impulse control: Research shows that impulse control doesn’t develop strongly enough for children to resist doing something they’re not allowed to do, but want to, until some time between the ages of three and a half and four.
 Research conducted by the non-profits Zero to Three and the Bezos Foundation also shows that more than half of parents believe children under the age of three have that kind of self-control, and just choose not to use it.
 A significant number of parents, 36%, believe children under the age of two have that much self-control.
 The trouble with toddlers is that they’re so bright, and in many ways so advanced, compared to themselves when they were younger, but their brain development is still immature in many ways, plenty of which aren’t obvious or clear to even the adults closest to them.
-At this point, the best way to keep Baby from doing the things she isn’t allowed to do is to not give her the opportunity, or to distract her.
-It’s still a good idea to let her know what the rules are, it’s just equally important to realize that she may know them, but still not be able to help themselves for a little while longer.
+At this point, the best way to keep Baby from doing the things they isn’t allowed to do is to not give them the opportunity, or to distract them.
+It’s still a good idea to let them know what the rules are, it’s just equally important to realize that they may know them, but still not be able to help themself for a little while longer.

 Sources